 KeyboardTEK was founded by Taylor Williams, Ethan Deppe, and Kevin Roland, each with many years of experience in theatre, music, and business.
 They are the TEK in KeyboardTEK.

 KeyboardTEK is not a solution for theaters that are using tracks or prerecorded music for their performance.
 We receive many calls asking if our product can be used instead of live musicians and the answer is no. Our patches are designed to be played by a live musician (keyboardist or drummer/percussionist) and when they play a note or a musical phrase, the instrument patch they are on will sound.
 Ours is not a playback solution.
 We understand that not all theaters will have access, space, or the budget for live musicians but our product is strictly for theaters that are using musicians to play the orchestrated parts.
 Please talk to your licensing rep about solutions if your production will not be using live music.

 HOW DO I RENT PROGRAMMING FOR AN MTI SHOW?

-If you are doing an MTI show and the performance license has already been obtained, MTI has supplied your organization with an alphanumeric Access Code. in the booking confirmation email.
-You can also get it from your MTI rep. KeyboadTEK cannot provide you with your access code.
+If you are doing an MTI show and the performance license has already been obtained, MTI has supplied your organization with an alphanumeric Access Code which can be found in the booking confirmation email.
+You can also request it from your MTI rep. KeyboardTEK is not able to provide you with your access code.